 TUES: 09:00 AM — 04:00 PM

 SAT & SUN: CLOSED

-By car: Reno’s Social Security office is conveniently located near the Reno-Tahoe International Airport directly beside the I-580.
+By car: The Reno Social Security office Reno is conveniently located near the Reno-Tahoe International Airport directly beside the I-580.

 By public transit: The 9 bus, which runs north and south past the airport, drops patrons off at Harvard Way & Vassar St, which is directly beside Reno’s Social Security office.

-Other public transportation options do not run close enough to this Social Security office to use well — if this bus is not closely accessible, it may be best to get a ride from a trusted friend or family member, or call your local office at the number above to discuss your options.
+Other public transportation options do not run close enough to the Social Security office in Reno to use well — if this bus is not closely accessible, it may be best to get a ride from a trusted friend or family member, or call your local office at the number above to discuss your options.